A small service area on the northbound M74 just before it gets to Glasgow. Roadchef have an alternative for southbound traffic, Bothwell.

 This land was designated for use as a service area when the M74 opened in 1966.
 A very large plot was allocated, as the Scottish government were keen to avoid the overcrowding problems that the early English motorway service areas had encountered.

 Bids were received from two developers, of which Highway Restaurants Ltd (a Blue Star and Trust Houses partnership) won.
-The Department for Transport laid the roads out (including 50 HGV spaces and 10 coach bays), but Trust Houses pulled out their support leaving Blue Star to build the rest on their own.
+The Department for Transport laid the roads out, including 50 HGV spaces and 10 coach bays.
+High mast lighting was provided, as was common across Scotland but rare in England.
+Trust Houses pulled out their support leaving Blue Star to build the rest on their own.
 A revised financial offer was accepted in December 1967.

 Blue Star reported "severe financial difficulty", and cancelled the project in August 1969.
 This left the Scottish Development Department with a half-built service station that was too far advanced to give up on, even though that was tempting.
 A new round of bids was opened for Hamilton in August 1972, but no responses were received at all.

 The Scottish government went back to 15 potential operators, and received responses from Trusthouse Forte, Westmorland, Granada and Galleon.
 It was agreed that operators would be allowed to sell one brand of fuel, but the government would no longer be involved in site maintenance.
 The Granada proposal's 250-seat café was too big, and would clearly be unused.
 Westmorland would have had a 100-seat café, and Trusthouse Forte proposed a 104-seat café and an 88-seat restaurant.